SERVIR-Amazonia/trinidad-and-tobago-training/time-series-change1/lt-tutorial-2.md

 This workflow computes Loss (degradation & deforestation) and Gain (forest growth) independently of one another.
 Use your LandTrendr Gain Run outputs to calculate a Growth image and your Landtrendr Loss Run outputs to calculate a Loss Image.
 If you choose not to map Reforestation you will only need the Loss Image that is generated in this tool.

+**Note: This postprocessing workflow requires a Forest/NonForest mask image.
+You would need to source a reliable product for your region of interest first.**

 1. Find and open the script named: **3_LTMakeLossGainPostprocessed**.
 Click “Run” at the top to start the GUI.
 2. Input the paths to all the output files you created in the last tool under the dropdown menus for Loss & Gain, Loss, and Gain.
 These exports will need to be completed before you can run this tool.